 Whatever meat or seafood I add to macaroni salad, chopped carrots and celery are always a must.
 I don’t know why but they add a depth to the macaroni salad experience that pineapple and pickle relish cannot provide.
 Perhaps, it’s the contrast in colors.
 Or the complimenting flavors.
 Or the crunchiness that balances the creaminess of mayonnaise and cheese.
 Or all of that.

 Of course, adding carrots and celery does not mean you can’t have pineapples and pickle relish too.
 Ditch the usual and try different combinations.
 You’ll be surprised how extraordinary macaroni salad can be.

-1 c. of roughly chopped cooked chicken breast (or use ham, tuna, duck or turkey)
+- 2 to 3 cups roughly chopped cooked chicken breast or use ham, tuna, duck or turkey

 Just toss everything together.
 Transfer to a container, cover and chill for at least six hours.

 Take out of the fridge and taste a piece of macaroni.
 At this time, the pasta would have absorbed the seasonings and the dressing.
 That’s really the thing about macaroni salad.
 You can never tell if it’s “right” until it has chilled and the flavors have blended.
 Only then can you tell what needs to be adjusted.
 More salt?
 Sugar?
 Pepper?
 Does the salad look dry?
 Need to add more mayo?
 Adjust the seasonings and the dressing, put back in the fridge, chill for another couple of hours and it’s ready to serve.